Kibouo/rustpad/README.md

     -D, --decrypt <decrypt>
             Original cypher text, received from the target service, which is to be decrypted

+        --delay <delay>
+            Delay between requests within a thread, in milliseconds [default: 0]

+    -e, --encoding <encoding>
+            Specify encoding used by the oracle to encode the cypher text [default: auto]  [possible values: auto, base64, base64url, hex]

     -E, --encrypt <encrypt>
             Plain text to encrypt.
 Encryption mode requires a cypher text to gather necessary data

     -h, --help
             Prints help information

+        --no-cache
+            Disable reading and writing to the cache file

     -n, --no-iv
             Cypher text does not include an Initialisation Vector

+        --no-url-encode
+            Disable URL encoding and decoding of cypher text

     -O, --oracle <oracle>
             The oracle to question with forged cypher texts.
 This can be a URL or a shell script.
             See the subcommands `web --help` and `script --help` respectively for further help.
+    -o, --output <output>
+            File path to which log output will be written

+    -t, --threads <threads>
+            Amount of threads in the thread pool

     -V, --version
             Prints version information